walles/loadviz/README.md

 ## TODO

-* Add `cargo build` of our library to the Xcode project's build process
 * Start getting CPU load from the system
 * Render CPU load
-* Make demo binary update its image at 10 FPS
+* Make demo binary update its image at 10 FPS.
+Previous attempt led to no window being shown, maybe updating is too slow?
 * Make bars slide into place when metrics are updated.
 Physics engine!
 * Make a menu bar visualization
 * Make a Dock icon visualization
 * Poll battery charge state as well
 * Visualize battery charge as a blue sky (full) or a starry night (empty)
+* Figure out whether `cargo build` should be done in the `libloadviz` project instead.
+What we want is for the Rust build to run every time we press the Play button in Xcode, and for Xcode to understand whether either the bridging header or the static library have changed.

 ### Done